bioshazard/mlops-argo-mlflow/README.md

 - Would have prefered to spend more time working on allowing Argo workflow provider to run outside of `argo` namespace.
 - Readiness probe on `mlserve` deployment to keep service available on old model until the new model finished installing dependencies
 - Rollout strategy on `mlserve` deployment to further benefit availability
+- Zero Logging, Monitoring, and Alerting.
+A real world example would include an observability apparatus for the infra and a model monitoring solution to detect drift and trigger re-training.

 ## Raw Iteration Notes